Welcome to Development Business, the official United Nations website for consulting, contracting and export opportunities worldwide.

 What we do:

-Everyday we receive, process and publish dozens of procurement notices and contract awards coming in from our partners at the World Bank, the Inter-American Development Bank, the Asian Development Bank, the European Bank for Reconstruction and Development, the African Development Bank, the Islamic Development Bank, the Millennium Challenge Corporation, national governments, the United Nations’ agencies and more.
+Everyday we receive, process and publish dozens of procurement notices and contract awards coming in from our partners at the World Bank, the Inter-American Development Bank, the Asian Development Bank, the Asian Infrastructure Investment Bank, the European Bank for Reconstruction and Development, the African Development Bank, the Islamic Development Bank, the Millennium Challenge Corporation, national governments, the United Nations’ agencies and more.

 Since 1978, our mission has been to provide you with the tools you need to successfully bid on international contracts.

 Our database is updated in real time, hundreds of times throughout the day, with procurement notices, operational summaries, contract awards, events listings and procurement news.

 • Gain immediate access to the latest tenders for worldwide projects